lessmind/gitolite-hipchat-notification/README.md

 repo testing
 		RW+     =   @all
 		config hooks.hipchat.from = Testing
-		config hooks.hipchat.nospeak = 1
+		config hooks.hipchat.silent = 1
-# Or set config.yml nospeak as 1, so all repositories won't speak.
+# Or set config.yml silent as 1, so all repositories won't speak.
 # Then turn on speak for the repositoriess you want
 # In config.yml
-nospeak: '1'
+silent: '1'
 # In gitolite.conf
 repo testing
 		RW+     =   @all
 		config hooks.hipchat.from = Testing
-		config hooks.hipchat.nospeak = 0
+		config hooks.hipchat.silent = 0
 # actually all values except 1 will make it speak
 ```